School-Work-Life Balance: Full-Time Parent, Part-Time Student

 Still not sure you can do it?
 Check out some of the stories of our former students and how they made the program work for them.

 Meet Chandler K, a mother of three and Board Certified Behavior Analyst (BCBA).
-Chandler graduated from the Master of Education in Foundations in Behavior Analysis program at UC Online in December of 2021.
+Chandler graduated from the Master of Education in Foundations in Behavior Analysis online program at the University of Cincinnati in December of 2021.

 Finding a Program